goldstar0415/Staging/README.md

 We've mounted this folder into `/postgres/data` on host machine.
 Every time we restart the container we have a restored data.

-Volumes can be used for development to see changes without restarting containers. (this feature doesn't work properly at the moment)
+Volumes can be used for development to see changes without restarting containers.

 #### Configure frontend environments